Wainscoting Panel Overview

 Butt Joint : You will need to add 5/8" to the panel that is going to overlap.
 You might also want to compensate the stile width by 5/8" so that the finished end stile will be the same on both panels.

-A. Our Web Designer will accept input lengths up to 600" (50').
-Based on the length and the number of panels the Web Designer will optimize the length of each section and determine which stile to locate a shiplap joint.
-NOTE: For small orders less than 60 lbs panels may ship in 2 sections so that standard FEDEX fees can be applied.
+A: Large Orders that are more than 120 lbs - Panels will ship in sections up to 90".
+Based on the length and the number of panels the Web Designer will optimize the length of each section and determine which stile to locate shiplap joint(s).

-A. We usually recommend moving the electical boxes a couple of inches to the left or right to miss the wainscoting panel rout.
+We usually recommend moving the electical boxes a couple of inches to the left or right to miss the wainscoting panel rout.
 However there are times when you just can not move the box or it is a heating vent .
-For those situations we recommend using the reverse molding which is supplied with every Raised Panel wainscoting.
+For those situations we recommend using the reverse molding which is supplied with every Raised Panel order.
 For new construction we recommend that you have your contractor adjust the outlets so that they are located in the center of the bottom rail.
 One to two feet of reverse profile molding is shipped with every Raised Panel order.

 Wainscoting Installation